tf.sparse_to_dense(

 )

-Defined in tensorflow/python/ops/sparse_ops.py
+Defined in tensorflow/python/ops/sparse_ops.py.

 Converts a sparse representation into a dense tensor. (deprecated)

-Builds an array dense
+Builds an array dense with shape output_shape such that

 # If sparse_indices is scalar